nhisamoto/phresh-n-clean/README.md

 ##

 ### 2. Reinstall
-Now that you have a reformatted hard drive, you will be installing a phresh copy of the latest OSX on your hard drive (Unless you have the installation files for a different OS version on a flash drive).
+Now that you have a reformatted hard drive, you will be installing a phresh copy of the latest OSX onto your hard drive (Unless you have the installation files for a different OS version on a flash drive).

 </br>